Computing Quantum Channel Capacities: Time complexity

 \section{Time complexity}

 The time complexity of Blahut-Arimoto type algorithms is essentially given by the required number of iteration steps times the complexity of one iteration step.
-In the following, we give a detailed analysis for the computation of the Holevo quantity and the thermodynamic capacity.
+In the following, we give a detailed analysis for the computation of the Holevo quantity, the thermodynamic capacity, the coherent information and the mutual information.